OborinPavel/XamarinFormsExample/README.md

 -----------------
 Please follow these steps to build and run:
-  1. Download and install Xamarin Studio form http://xamarin.com
+  1. Download and install Xamarin Studio from http://xamarin.com
   2. Create an account at Xamarin portal
   3. Login with the account into the Xamarin Studio (some features are unavailable without logging in)
   4. Clone this GitHub project